-There are three separate ways that CANTERRA SEEDS sells agriculture seed in Western Canada.
+CANTERRA SEEDS sells agriculture seed in Western Canada using a number of different methods.

 For canola sales, the inventory is produced, treated and bagged by the Company in a CANTERRA SEEDS bag.
 When this product is sold, the entire amount of the sale is recorded on the books of the Company.